Family Counseling For Addiction In Knoxville, TN

 Erratic behavior associated with substance use and mental health disorders contributes to high levels of relationship problems, conflict, instability, and stress.
 Substance use and relationship conflict create a damaging cycle that families have difficulty breaking.
 This cycle can lead to relapse for people with a substance use disorder.

 An initial intake interview helps identify family strengths and challenges.
 There are a variety of strategies and interventions we use for the different stages of recovery.
-Our goal of family counseling in addiction treatment is to initiate change in relationship dynamics.
+Our goal in family therapy for drug addiction is to initiate change in relationship dynamics.
 This approach promotes healing in a family environment that is beneficial to long-term sobriety.

 At Tennessee Valley Recovery our family counseling actively involves family members in treatment.
 During family counseling, members learn how to communicate in healthy ways.
 One of the most helpful things families can do is become educated on addiction.
 Family members learn about addiction and recovery and how it affects their loved one.
 Family education provides meaningful knowledge and tools so they can actively and effectively support their loved ones during recovery.